peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 #### Return Value

-An array containing two B-Spline curves: the first is the part of the curve before the given point, and the second is the part of the curve after the given point.
+An array containing two B-spline curves: the first is the part of the curve before the given point, and the second is the part of the curve after the given point.
 The first element will be null if <code>u</code> is at or before the start of the curve.